chirag3155/Digicell/src/main/resources/api-documentation.md

 7. [Data Types](#data-types)

 ## Introduction
-This document provides comprehensive documentation for the Digicell API, which enables management of clients, agents, conversations, and aliases in a customer service platform.
+This document provides comprehensive documentation for the Digicell API, which enables management of clients, userAccounts, conversations, and aliases in a customer service platform.

 ## Authentication
 All endpoints require authentication using Bearer token: